prabinpebam/anyPython/README.md

 ```

-# Guide for Writing Python Code for ComfyUI Custom Node
+# Guide for Writing Python Code for anyPython

 This guide explains how to write proper Python code to be used in a ComfyUI custom node.
 It covers how inputs and outputs are defined, what is allowed or not allowed, and provides example snippets.